D3R/gulp-bundle/README.md

 The rest of the set up involves a key pair set up.

+### Key

-- __Key__: This is the destination for the file or files.
-If this is a directory files will be just copied into the directory.
+This is the destination for the file or files.
+If this is a directory, files will be just copied into the directory.
 If you specify a file then files will be written to that exact file.

-When used in single file mode each entry represents a single file/
+:exclamation: __If your key is a file path and your value is a glob that finds multiple files it will just keep getting overwritten and you'll only have the last found file__

+### Value

-- __Value__: This takes a file reference a glob or an array of files/globs.
+This takes a file reference a [glob](https://en.wikipedia.org/wiki/Glob_(programming)) or an array of files/[globs](https://en.wikipedia.org/wiki/Glob_(programming)).
 This is where you select the source files.
 Paths starting in / are relative to the project directory and relative directories are relative to the config file.

 ### Concatenation